-If a decision is made to report the matter to the police, the Interim Executive Headteacher/ Head of School will make the report.
+If a decision is made to report the matter to the police, the Headteacher will make the report.

 The school will not interfere with any police action taken.
 However, the school may continue to follow its own investigation procedure and enforce sanctions, as long as it does not conflict with police action.